-In partnership with The National School of Tropical Medicine at Baylor College of Medicine, one initiative of the Global Health Program is to raise awareness of neglected diseases of poverty at home and abroad while promoting initiatives and policies designed to alleviate the needless suffering they cause.
-Neglected tropical diseases, or NTDs, are a group of infections that disproportionately affect those who live in extreme poverty.
-Globally, an estimated 1.4 billion people suffer from one or more of these conditions, and as many as 12 million people in the United States are also affected.
-NTDs promote a cycle of poverty by reducing economic capacity, increasing maternal mortality and impairing physical and intellectual development in children.
+In partnership with The National School of Tropical Medicine at Baylor College of Medicine, the Global Health Program aims to raise awareness of neglected diseases of poverty at home and abroad while promoting initiatives and policies designed to alleviate the needless suffering they cause.
+Neglected tropical diseases, or NTDs, disproportionately affect those who live in extreme poverty.
+An estimated 1.4 billion people suffer from one or more NTDs globally, including as many as 12 million people in the U.S. NTDs promote a cycle of poverty by reducing economic capacity, increasing maternal mortality and impairing physical and intellectual development in children.

 The Baker Institute Biomedical Research Program provides policymakers, scholars, scientists and the general public with research and analyses on emerging issues facing scientists and clinicians as biomedical research moves from laboratories to patients.
 The program addresses key areas, including the funding and sustainability of the U.S. biomedical research infrastructure; the ethical, political and regulatory challenges of emerging biomedical technologies; and the cost and benefits of bringing new and innovative treatments and therapies to clinics.